 The Stoke Newington Contemporary Music Festival, due to take place in May, has been postponed until May 2021.
 I will give two major concerts.
 There will be a solo recital, ‘Wetlands’, celebrating composer’s responses to the natural world including a performance of Messiaen’s last piano work: Petites esquisses d’oiseaux.
 In the other concert I am joined by soprano Sarah Leonard.
 We will celebrate the music of Judith Weir in a programme which includes Weir’s scintillating piano piece The Art of Touching the Keyboard.
 I performed this last year in the presence of the composer.
 It takes its name from Couperin’s teaching manual L’art de toucher le clavecin and I will also be playing the rewarding and enigmatic preludes included in that work.

 The first complete performance of Migas by Simon Holt will take place in 2021.
 A book on his extraordinary music was published by Boydell in September 2017.
 I contributed a chapter on the piano music and gave the first performance of a brief but diamond-sharp piece from the collection, Pink Sugar Skull, at the Royal College of Music in 2017.

-My transcription of the Pieces de clavecin en concerts is included on my recording: Rameau The Complete Keyboard Music, on Toccata Classics (TOCC0050,0051,0052 – BBC Music Magazine 5 stars).
+My transcription of Rameau’s Pieces de clavecin en concerts is included on Rameau The Complete Keyboarders Music, Toccata Classics (TOCC0050,0051,0052 – BBC Music Magazine 5 stars).
 The transcriptions follow the suggestions of Rameau in 1741, who transcribed only 4 of the pieces himself.
-The subject is explored in an article I have written for a special edition of Early Music : Jean-Phillipe Rameau and his world (November 2016).
+The subject was explored in my article for a special edition of Early Music : Jean-Phillipe Rameau and his world (November 2016).

 Click below for info about recent projects, upcoming events and the Rameau recording.